Talons of the Eagle: Release

 It received a short theatrical release in Canada by Cineplex Odeon Films.

 Home media

 The film was distributed on VHS in 1992 by MCA/Universal Home Video (USA) and that same year by Cineplex-Odeon Home Video and MCA Home Video.
 Since then it has been distributed by numerous companies on VHS and DVD including a 1999 Home Video release from Alliance Atlantis in Canada and receiving 2 DVD releases.
 The first DVD was released in the United States by 20th Century Fox in 2004 and in 2005 in Canada by Legacy Entertainment.

 Brazilian parody

 In 2007, the movie was featured in Tela Class, a comedic redubbing segment of Hermes e Renato's show on MTV Brasil.

-Tales of the Eagle became 'Garras de Baitola' (Talons of the Queer), in which the two main characters were implied to be a couple who worked as bouncers in a chinese-owned club.
+Tales of the Eagle became 'Garras de Baitola' (lit.
+'Sissy Claws'), in which the two main characters were implied to be a couple who worked as bouncers in a chinese-owned club.
 It is implied that Billy Blanks' character was Pelé.